7 notable things Google announced - ExBulletin

 Quick tip.
 Expert insights.Click to get your free Cyberguy Report Newsletter

 There's been a lot of press lately about how difficult it has become to search on Google.
-Continued changes to search engine optimization and a new wave of content created by bots and AI have disrupted the once monolithic search engine.
+Continued changes to search engine optimization and a new wave of content created by bots and AI have disrupted what was once a monolithic search engine.
 But Google has unveiled a new search powered by AI that promises more readable search results.

 Google also showed off how it uses AI to create summaries.
 Summary is a short summary that helps answer the question typed in the search box.
 These summaries appear at the top of the search results page, so you don't even have to visit another of his websites to get the answers you're looking for.